Harding Schoolhouse

 Despite the challenging times, Corson County has remained resilient.
 Today, agriculture continues to be a significant part of the economy, with ranching and crop farming being the primary industries.
 The county is also home to the Standing Rock Indian Reservation, which covers a large portion of its land.
 Native American culture remains vital, and the reservation hosts powwows and cultural events that celebrate the Lakota Sioux heritage.
 Over the years, Corson County has evolved, adapting to changes and embracing its cultural diversity while maintaining a connection to its unique historical roots.

-This timeline provides a concise overview of the key events in the history of Corson County, South Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Corson County, South Dakota.